IGVF-DACC/terra-billing-alert/README.md

 # Introduction

-Use this python script in Google Cloud Function to monitor Terra/Anvil WDL workflow's running cost and send billing alerts (Slack message).
+Use this python script on Google Cloud Function to monitor Terra/Anvil billing charges (cost of WDL workflows, size of bucket storage, size of Cloud Environment instances).

+# Installation

+Follow these steps to install the script.

-# Enable Google APIs
+## Enable Google APIs

 Enable the following APIs:
 - Cloud Functions API
 - App Engine API
 - Compute Engine API

-# Create a new service account on Google
+## Create a new service account on Google

 Create a new Google project (this is not Terra's auto-generated project).
 Use the same billing account on the new Google project.
 Go to [Service accounts](https://console.cloud.google.com/iam-admin/serviceaccounts) and create a new service account and grant it an owner level permission on the project.
 Make a new key JSON and store it securely on your computer.

-# Install FireCloud
+## Install FireCloud

 Install Terra's FireCloud tools.
 ```bash